We may earn money or products from the companies mentioned in this post.

 Germany brought with them their traditions, along with secret recipes of cheese making to Wisconsin.

-A true cheesehead can’t live without the ultimate cheese favorite deep-fried cheese curds.
-Drop Cheese curds in a beer batter, toss to coat, drop them into hot oil, fry until crisp.
-Serve with ketchup.
-Pure Heaven and Pure Wisconsin..
+A true cheesehead can’t live without the ultimate cheese favorite, deep-fried cheese curds.
+Drop cheese curds in a beer batter, toss to coat, drop them into hot oil, and fry until crisp.
+Drain briefly on paper towels, season with salt and serve with ketchup.
+Cheese curds go great with an icy cold Wisconsin brewed beer:) Pure Heaven and Pure Wisconsin.

 - 1 tablespoon